JacksonAllan/CC/api_reference.md

 ```

 Returns the current capacity, i.e. bucket count.
-Note that the number of elements a map can support without rehashing is not its capacity but its capacity multiplied by the max load factor associated with its key type.
+Note that the number of elements a map can accommodate without rehashing is not its capacity but its capacity multiplied by the max load factor associated with its key type.

 ```c
 bool reserve( map( key_ty, el_ty ) *cntr, size_t n )
 ```

-Ensures that the capacity is large enough to support `n` elements without rehashing.
+Ensures that the capacity is large enough to accommodate `n` elements without rehashing.
 Returns `true`, or `false` if unsuccessful due to memory allocation failure.

 ```c